 - The TTUHSC School of Medicine Secondary Application is absolutely required for admission, consideration to TTUHSC and must be submitted on or before the deadline.
 The deadline is at 5:00pm on October 1.
 No exceptions.

 - Once your Secondary Application has been submitted, no changes are permitted to the application.

 - Additional letters of evaluation, interest, and other updates will not be accepted after October 15.

-*It is the goal of TTUHSC SOM to accept only those students who are guaranteed to complete the full four years of the curriculum based on citizenship or permanent resident status.
+*It is the goal of TTUHSC School of Medicine to accept only those students who are guaranteed to complete the full four years of the curriculum based on citizenship or permanent resident status.
 Therefore, only applicants who are permanent US residents or American citizens will be considered for interview and admission.

 After Receiving an Offer of Acceptance

 - A response form indicating their response to the offer of acceptance